Perhaps it is not fair to say that there is a wrong way to wind a weaving shuttle or a bobbin – but that there may be a better way.

-While you could easily just slap the yarn on there – and hey, that’s an option.
-When it comes down to it, if you get the yarn on the thing and are able to weave with it – it will do!
+While you could easily just slap the yarn on there – and hey, that is an option.
+When it comes down to it, if you get the yarn on the tool and are able to weave with it – it will do!

 Getting all you can out of whatever option you choose is not only good for a better weaving experience but also to minimize the number of weft tails you have to weave back in after your weaving is finished.
 This will mean you have less work to do later!

 Check out my blog post all about the different shuttle and bobbin options you have and when you should choose them.

 So, once you decide what will work best for you – how do you get the yarn on there?

 Not only are they a means of holding your yarn, but they can also be used to beat your tapestry by tapping it into place.
-Bobbins don’t hold a ton of yarn – nowhere near the amount of the other options we are talking about today – but they are great for smaller areas.
+Bobbins do not hold a ton of yarn though.
+At least not anywhere near the amount of the other options we are talking about today, but they are great for smaller areas.

 To load your bobbin – lay the end of your yarn across the skinny part of the bobbin.

 Twist your loop upside down and over the top of the bobbin and pull the loop closed.

 When you are ready to use your bobbin just loosen up this loop and use up the amount of yarn you need.

-Re-loop when needed!
+Re-loop as needed!

-These shuttles benefit from keeping your yarn as flat as you can while maximizing the amount of yarn that you can get on it.
+These shuttles are great for keeping your yarn flat while maximizing the amount of yarn that you can get on it.